ChristopherDavenport/ansible-role-gnu-cobol/README.md

 for getting COBOL program off proprietary compilers and save us all some money in the process.

+The check pass is failing on version 1 for Ubuntu 16.04 and Fedora 24 however installation and compilation appears to be working correctly so if anyone would like to explain/fix this I would be appreciative.
+So that it can be added back to the tests.

 ## Requirements

 None, it will make sure all dependencies are in place on